chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 Any configuration of specific project needs should be done in the project's config.yml (or config_<env>.yml respectively).
 For example if everything should be logged to standard output a handler for stream `"php://stdout"` would be configured there.

-The project-config.yml contains the one default logger configuration "main".
+project-config.yml contains the default logger configuration "main".
 It logs any warning or above to the following file: `%kernel.logs_dir%/%kernel.environment%.log"` Furthermore it contains some channel names for legacy classes (without dependency injection)